jrburke/module/docs/design-background/locations-config.md

 * For 1, callers to loader's `locate` method pass a 'js' as the file extension, and `locate` applies the locations mapping to urlpath-segment, then adds the extension if it exists.
 For 3 and 4, loader plugins are expected to pull off the file extension from the ID, then call the loader's `locate` method with the extracted the extension.
 * For 2, this is a rarely needed config option, and supporting it means overriding the `locate` hook to just return a string without considering the fileExtension argument to `locate`.

-Passing a a value that is falsy (null, undefined, empty string, false), will be the way to clear a locations entry from a loader, in the case of a reset.
-Using undefined or empty string (if json) should be the preferred ways to indicate a reset of a location value.
+Passing a a value that is null, or false, will be the way to clear a locations entry from a loader, in the case of a reset.

+For package config, if the package can be found at the baseUrl, then an empty string can be used for the value.

 ### locate module loader method accepts suffix